bagg8234-lab/ecosync-pipeline/README.en.md

 ## Azure Migration (`azure` branch)

-A version of the local Docker environment migrated to Azure cloud.
+This is the version migrated from the local Docker environment to Azure Cloud.
-The same code runs unchanged — only the `.env` connection settings need to be swapped.
+Migration difficulty varied by component.
+Kafka (→ Event Hubs) and PostgreSQL use compatible protocols, so only the connection info in `.env` needed to change.
+MinIO (→ ADLS Gen2), however, uses a completely different API, so the `boto3` client code had to be rewritten using the `azure-storage-blob` SDK.
-Azure resources are provisioned via Terraform.
+Azure resources are provisioned with Terraform.

 ### Azure Resources